 Here are things we can do:

-- Look at opportunities to narrow roads:If a road has wide lanes, drivers feel more comfortable speeding.
+- Look at opportunities to narrow roads and add traffic calming features:If a road has wide lanes, drivers feel more comfortable speeding.
 Narrow roads reduce the number of crashes.
+Curb bumpouts, speed bumps and other measures slow down drivers and make them more aware of surroundings.
 Slower speeds increase the likelihood victims survive crashes.

 - Infrastructure to aid pedestrians and cyclists: Bike lanes, curb extensions, street markings and lighting are among the tools that increase safety while promoting walkability and biking culture.